platformsh/platformsh-docs/sites/friday/src/get-started/strapi/local.md

       - POSTGRES_DB=strapi
 ```

-And launch corresponding Docker container:
+And launch the corresponding Docker container:
 ```bash {location="Terminal"}
 docker-compose up -d
 ```

-## Launch local Strapi application
+## Launch your local Strapi application

-To run your Strapi application locally, use the following:
+To run your Strapi application locally, use the following command:
 ```bash {location="Terminal"}
 npm run develop
 ```

-And then it should open your admin panel using your favorite browser.
+And then it should open your **Admin** panel using your favorite browser.

-You can start develop amazing feature!
+You can start developing amazing features!

 {{< note >}}
 You might want your colleague to be able to do the same, so feel free to commit your changes on your favorite Git repository to share them with your team.